datacarpentry/semester-biology/exercises/Scientific-tree-biomass-challenge-R.md

 1. Write a function that takes a vector of tree diameters as an argument and
     returns a vector  of tree masses.
 2. [The raw data](http://esapubs.org/archive/ecol/E091/216/Macroplot_data_Rev.txt)
-    is available on [Ecologyical Archives](http://esapubs.org/Archive/), but
+    is available on [Ecological Archives](http://esapubs.org/Archive/), but
     unfortunately due to poor database structure using all of the trees would be a hassle.
 You could try to solve this problem yourself, but it turns out that someone else has already solved it for you.
 Install the